kalanzun/red_lenlab/build.md

 - mingw32-make install

-**register qwt with qt build system**
+**register qwt with the qt build system**

-qmake -set QMAKEFEATURES C:\Qwt-6.1.3\features
+`qmake -set QMAKEFEATURES C:\Qwt-$VERSION\features`

-This allows the project file to get all build settings with CONFIG += qwt
+This allows the project file to get all build settings with `CONFIG += qwt`.

-For running, Qt Creator additionally needs the library paths

-Qwt path to run lenlab in Qt Creator is hard coded in lenlab.pro
+For running lenlab, Qt Creator additionally needs the library paths.
+The Qwt path to run lenlab in Qt Creator is hard coded in `lenlab.pro`.

 You may delete the source directory after installing.